distdl/distdl/docs/code_reference/nn/convolution.rst

 .. warning::
-   Current calculations of the subtensor index ranges required do not correctly take strike and dilation into account.
+   Current calculations of the subtensor index ranges required do not correctly take stride and dilation into account.

 Examples